femilabi/inventory-system/README.md

 # inventory-system
-A simple inventory management system
+A simple perishable inventory management system

 # installation guide
 The process of installation is in four simple stages